-It should feature a simple interface that lets you enter the amount of Solana you want to buy, or Philippine pesos you want to spend.
+It should feature a simple interface that lets you enter the amount of Solana you want to buy, or pounds you want to spend.

 This is usually the only option available for credit or debit card purchases, but you may also be able to make an instant buy if you've pre-funded your account with a bank transfer.